yaroslaff/evalidate/README.md

 success,result = safeeval(src,context={}, safenodes=None, addnodes=None)
 ```

-*safeeval* - is higher-level function of module, which validates code and runs it (if validation is successful)
+*safeeval* is C-style higher-level wrapper of evalidate(), which validates code and runs it (if validation is successful)

 *src* - source expression like "person['Age']>30 and salary==10000"